tu-studio/hpc-cluster-ml-workflow/README.md

 # HPC-Cluster-ML-Workflow

 This repository provides a structured workflow template for audio machine learning research on the [HPC Cluster of ZECM at TU Berlin](https://www.tu.berlin/campusmanagement/angebot/high-performance-computing-hpc).
-It incorporates cutting-edge tools, including DVC, Docker, and TensorBoard, to offer comprehensive development and management capabilities for audio machine learning experiments.
+It integrates cutting-edge tools, including DVC, Docker, and TensorBoard, to offer comprehensive development and management capabilities for audio machine learning experiments.
 This approach is especially well-suited to projects that require the management of multiple experiments over an extended period.

 ## Features
 - **Reproducible Experiments**:
-  - Enables end-to-end reproduction of artifacts through comprehensive versioning of dependencies, pipeline definitions and artifacts.
+  - Enables the reproduction of models and artifacts through comprehensive versioning of dependencies, pipeline definitions, and artifacts.
   - Ensures consistent and repeatable results across different systems through containerized execution environments.
-- **Resource Optimization**: Efficient storage management through a shared cache system of DVC, optimizing resource utilization across experiments.
+- **Resource Optimization**: Enhances efficiency by skipping unnecessary stage executions across experiments, leveraging a shared cache to reuse data.
-- **Automation**: Streamlined workflows for builds, data pipelines, parallel execution, and remote syncing, minimizing manual intervention and enhancing productivity.
+- **Automation**: Streamlines workflows for builds, data pipelines, parallel execution, and remote syncing, reducing manual intervention and enhancing productivity.
 - **HPC Integration**:
-   - Custom implementation enabling parallel DVC experiments across multiple nodes, extending DVC's native single-node parallel execution capabilities.
+   - Extends DVC's native single-node parallel execution capabilities with a custom implementation that enables parallel DVC experiments across multiple nodes.
-   - Utilizes Singularity's Docker support for convenient image conversion, simplifying the process of creating and deploying Singularity images in the HPC-Cluster.
+   - Utilizes Singularity's Docker support to facilitate convenient image conversion, simplifying the creation and deployment of Singularity images in the HPC cluster.
-- **Tensorboard Integration**: Comprehensive overview of DVC experiments within TensorBoard, allowing comparison and analysis of results while having TensorBoard's ability to log audio samples.
+- **Tensorboard Integration**: Provides a comprehensive overview of DVC experiments within TensorBoard, enabling comparison and analysis of results, augmented by TensorBoard's capability to log audio samples.
-- **Real-time Monitoring**: Offer live tracking and visualization of experiment metrics, enabling immediate insights and possible termination of flawed experiments.
+- **Real-time Monitoring**: Offers live tracking and visualization of experiment metrics, facilitating immediate insights and enabling the quick termination of flawed experiments.

 ## Overview

-The following table summarizes the key tools involved in the HPC-Cluster-ML-Workflow, along with their primary roles and links to their official documentation for further reference.
+The table below summarizes the key tools involved in the HPC-Cluster-ML-Workflow, detailing their primary roles within the workflow and providing links to their official documentation for further reference.

 <table align="center" style="width: 60%; border-collapse: collapse;">
   <tr>